NBISweden/workshop-reproducible-research/pages/containers/containers-4-managing-containers.md

 docker run -it --rm -v $(pwd):/course/ my_docker_conda /bin/bash
 ```

-If you run `ls` you will see that all the files in the `docker` directory are
+If you run `ls` you will see that all the files in the `container/` directory are
 there.

 > **Quick recap** <br>